jhrcook/100DaysOfPython/README.md

 **Day 95 - January 24, 2020:**
 I finished up with SciPy and then began learning about the statsmodels package.
 I think this will be how I finish off my 100 Days of Python.

+**Day 96 - January 25, 2020:**
+I worked through the statsmodels tutorials and have a working-knowledge of using the library.